ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Read it here for free</blockquote>

 <h3>4.
-Understanding Closures in JavaScript: A Friendly Guide - <a href="https://medium.com/@shanmugarajak92/understanding-closures-in-javascript-a-friendly-guide-6fe1aef27210" target="_blank" rel="noopener noreferrer">link</a></h3>
+Avoid eval() and with: Best Practices for Cleaner JavaScript Code - <a href="https://medium.com/@ishwardatt/avoid-eval-and-with-best-practices-for-cleaner-javascript-code-849c539e871b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanmugaraja K`**
+✍️ **posted by `Ishwar Datt Mishra`**

-<blockquote>Hey there, JavaScript enthusiast!
-Today, I want to chat with you about something that might sound intimidating at first but is actually…</blockquote>
+<blockquote>Scope in JavaScript is primarily determined during the compilation phase, establishing a predictable structure that the program will follow…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>